eg0nSpengler/UnityTank3D/README.md

 I did this primarily for future employment purposes, so I won't really lose sleep if someone decides to clone this git and use the code for whatever they wish.

+## Note
+The most recently updated version always resides within the dev branch, take a peek!

 ## References

 ### Game Audio